Great Xbox 360 Games For Kids

 The environments were all colorful, and not lacking in any detail.
 Object appeared to be realistic, as well as the characters.
 Everything in the game is relatively set up to resemble as closely as possible to what we have seen in Spongebob cartoons.
 Spongebob’s pineapple house in particular really impressed me with the near replicated version of his home, in the game.

-Music and Sound in Spongebob Truth or Square
+Music and Sound in Spongebob Truth or Square (5 out of 5)

 The music that you hear playing lightly in the background of Spongebob Truth or Square for the Xbox 360 match perfectly to the light background music they play in Spongebob Squarepants cartoons.
 Its got that jolly pirate jingle that I actually like.
 For me the music is relaxing, and matches perfectly to the undersea theme.